By Shaunagh Duncan•

 REDD projects are built upon the principle that keeping the forest standing should be financially sustainable – for its value to local communities and the world in its entirety.
 In doing so it sets out to tackle the causes of deforestation, providing an alternative to activities such as logging, conversion to agriculture and mining.

-You can set up a monthly Direct Debit to offset your CO2e through Bulb and our partnership with ClimateCare and EcoAct.
+You can set up a monthly Direct Debit to offset your CO2e through Bulb and our partnership with EcoAct.
 The average UK footprint costs about £6.20 a month to offset.
 Yours may be smaller if, say, you've switched to green energy.
 Or bigger, if you fly loads.
 Your money funds projects reducing carbon emissions around the world.